 Rossnowlagh is a seaside village located just 20 minutes south of Donegal Town and is renowned as one of Ireland’s main surfing beaches.

 In terms of food, Rossnowlagh is the home of The Bakery Shack, a ‘go-to destination’ for fresh-baked sweet and savoury treats, homemade soups and main courses.
 This artisan bakery uses many local and Irish suppliers and the menu includes an extensive offering of vegan, vegetarian, GF and lactose-free options available.

 If you want to upgrade your trip you can order the delicious Afternoon Tea By The Sea from The Bakery Shack online!

-From Killybegs, before you round the headland, you will come to Teelin, home of Good Food Ireland member Ti Linn Coffee Shop and the Slieve League Visitor Centre.
+From Killybegs, before you round the headland, you will come to Teelin, home of the Slieve League Visitor Centre.
 The Slieve League cliffs are actually three times taller than the Cliffs of Moher in Co.
 Clare, but not quite as famous.
 These are some of Ireland’s tallest sea cliffs, which drop majestically into the ocean from a high point of over six hundred metres.

 From Teelin, the road travels to Glencolmcille.
 An absolutely magnificent spot with cliffs, mountains and golden beaches.
 Even regular travellers in Ireland agree that this place has the wow factor in every way.
 The village dates back 5000 years when Stone Age farmers settled here.
 They were followed by the Celts three hundred years before the birth of Christ, then early Christian settlers.
 As a result, this is an area rich in archaeological sites, ancient standing stones and monuments.